 ii. to inform colleagues in immediate and related disciplines of the nature and importance of the potential contribution to the disciplines involved

 B. Limit the ability to disseminate fully and promptly the results of the research or specifically permit retroactive classification (other than standard clauses found in federal contract templates that are not germane to the research).

 C. Restrict who can participate in the research project.

 2. Determine whether research is "proprietary" or "restricted."

-If grant administrators find restrictive clauses, they will determine whether the clauses fit into the "proprietary" or "restricted" categories:
+If research administrators find restrictive clauses, they will work with the Office of Research Compliance (ORC) export control staff to determine whether the clauses fit into the "proprietary" or "restricted" categories: